michaelnordmeyer/michaelnordmeyer.github.io/_posts/2014-11-13-disable-google-account-history-keep-privacy.md

 ---
 title: Disable Your Google Account History to Keep Your Privacy
 date: 2014-11-13T10:40:38+00:00
-excerpt: "If you are interested in keeping your privacy and use Google products it's highly recommended to disable your Google account history."
+excerpt: If you are interested in keeping your privacy and use Google products it's highly recommended to disable your Google account history.
 layout: post
 permalink: /disable-google-account-history-keep-privacy
 categories: